FAQs

-Electrical Frequently Asked Questions
+Frequently Asked Plumbing, HVAC and Electrical Questions

 GFCI stands for Ground-Fault Circuit Interrupter.
 It’s a device designed to protect people from electric shock by monitoring the amount of current flowing in a circuit.
 If the GFCI detects a difference in the current between the hot and neutral wires (indicating a leakage of current), it quickly cuts off the power to that circuit.
 GFCIs are commonly used in areas where electrical circuits may accidentally come into contact with water, such as bathrooms, kitchens, and outdoor areas.